rotosports/rotosport-core/contracts/tokenomics/staking/README.md

 ### `get_total_deposit`

-Returns the total amount of ASTRO deposits in the staking contract.
+Returns the total amount of ROTO deposits in the staking contract.

 ```json
 {